Mariners vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 73 hits with 24 doubles, two triples, 10 home runs and 26 walks.
-He has driven in 36 runs with two stolen bases.
+- Jeimer Candelario has 25 doubles, two triples, 10 home runs, 26 walks and 37 RBI (75 total hits).
+He has stolen three bases.

-- Candelario has picked up a hit in four games in a row.
-In his last five games he is hitting .316 with two doubles, two home runs, two walks and four RBI.
+- Candelario enters this game looking to extend his five-game hit streak.
+In his last five games he is batting .381 with three doubles, two home runs, a walk and five RBI.

 Candelario Recent Games